-Time for the breast side.
-I flipped the turkey over and repeated the seasoning process.
+Then I flipped the turkey over and repeated the seasoning process.
 First starting with the dry rub and finishing off with the jerk marinade.
 I always use gloves when working with jerk seasoning, this helps to keep your hands pepper and spice free.

-Here’s a tip for the best turkey: remove the turkey from the refrigerator at least 2 hours before baking and let it come to room temperature.
+- Remove the turkey from the refrigerator at least 2 hours before baking and let it come to room temperature.
 This will help the turkey to bake evenly and the skin will be extra crispy.

 Baking the Jerk Turkey

 It took 1.5 hours to cook this turkey.
 For the first hour, I roasted the turkey uncovered at 400°F. I checked it at 30 minutes in and rotated the pan so that it can brown evenly.
-For some reason the right side of my oven has a higher temperature and food browns on that side faster than the left.
+For some reason the right side of my oven has a hot spot and food browns on that side faster than the left.
 Most ovens have hot spots so adjust accordingly.